Master Media Studies

 Writing a Master's thesis is the focal point of the master's programme.
 The Master's thesis requires students, based on their own original research, to demonstrate their abilities to contribute to the academic debate of a specific subject in their own field of study.

-The thesis is supervised by the individual lecturer.
+Each student works on the master thesis under the supervision of an individual lecturer.
 However, the process of conducting research and writing the master thesis is supported by the meetings and workshops that take place in the framework of the so-called Master Class.